fred-renner/tomatos/README.md

 # auTOMATed Optimization on Sensitivity
-Based on [neos](https://github.com/gradhep/neos) and [relaxed].
-I strongly recommend to read the [jax introduction](https://jax.readthedocs.io/en/latest/tutorials.html) if you want to contribute.
+TOMATOS is a fully differentiable HEP-analysis optimization framework.
+It includes the statistical test and can therefore consider the influence of uncertainties simultaneously to the optimization of variable cuts, bins or a Neural Network.
+Based on [neos](https://github.com/gradhep/neos) and [relaxed] and jax.
+I strongly recommend to read the [jax introduction](https://jax.readthedocs.io/en/latest/tutorials.html).

 # Installation
 ```bash